 A child allowance is paid at least until the child's eighteenth birthday.
 If your child is attending school, completing vocational training, or studying at university, then a child allowance can be paid until they turn 25.
-For the first and second child, the allowance is 204 euros per child per month; 210 euros for the third child; and 235 euros for every additional child (effective from July 1st, 2019).
+For each child, the monthly allowance amounts to 250 euros (effective from January 1st, 2023).

 |EU/EEC citizens and citizens of Bosnia-Herzegovina, Montenegro, Morocco, Serbia, Switzerland, Tunesia, and Turkey